 A candidate who reaches the threshold is elected, and any excess votes over the threshold are then counted for the voters’ second choices.
-Then, after excess votes are counted, the candidate with the fewest votes is eliminated.
-The voters who selected the defeated candidate as a first choice will then have their votes counted for their second choice.
+Then, after excess votes are counted, the candidate with the fewest votes is eliminated and voters who picked that candidate as ‘number 1’ will have their votes count for their next choice.
 This process continues until all seats are filled.
-This video demonstrates the process:

 For a more detailed explanation, including a table showing results from a hypothetical election, see our Multi-Winner RCV Example page.

-For details on how this could work to transform the U.S. House of Representatives into a much more effective and representative body, see FairVote’s proposed Fair Representation Act.
+For details on how this could work to transform the U.S. House of Representatives into a much more effective and representative body, see the Fair Representation Act.